majad00/ex5601_openwrt_loader/README.md

 # Openwrt Installer for Zyxel EX5601-T0 / EX5601-T1 routers
-### Tested on Generic ACDZ and most ISP specific ACEA ACQQ ACEN or ACID Firmwares
+### Tested on Generic ACDZ and most ISP specific ACEA ACQQ ACEN and ACID Firmwares

-**This tool will install openwrt on router without UART connection.**
+**This tool works without UART connection.**
 The installation works from the SSH on OEM firmware, all you need is a single tar file and a script copied to /tmp directory.

 > [!WARNING]